OlivierFortier/external-dx11-overlay/README.md

 Allows an external overlay to render inside a game as a DX11 render hook.
 Originally made for BlishHUD and Guild Wars 2.
 It can easily be changed to work for any game with any overlay.

+# Nexus integration
+This project also supports integration with the [Nexus Addon Loader & Manager](https://raidcore.gg/Nexus).
+Refer to the [Nexus Integration (Alternative Loader)](./nexus_integration/README.md) documentation for more details.

 # How to use
 For simple steps without having to compile anything: see https://github.com/SorryQuick/external-dx11-overlay/blob/master/Simple-User-Guide.md